carbon-design-system/sveld/README.md

 ## Approach

-sveld uses the Svelte compiler to statically analyze all Svelte components exported from a library to generate documentation that is useful for the end user.
+`sveld` uses the Svelte compiler to statically analyze Svelte components exported from a library to generate documentation useful to the end user.

-Extracted metadata:
+Extracted metadata include:

 - props
 - slots